vaniapril/genuis/README.md

   );
 }
 ```
 [GenUIs] generate theme classes for you.
-You need just to update assets folder with JSON configuration files for the required UI elements.
-Access to these elements is provided through a convenient chain of getter calls from main theme class.
+You need just to update assets folder with JSON configuration files for the required UI properties.
+Access to these properties is provided through a convenient chain of getter calls from main theme class.
 Using [GenUIs] makes it easier to maintain and expand themes, declutters the code and makes it more readable:
 ```dart
 @override
 Widget build(BuildContext context) {